A dynamical model for IRAS 00500+6713: the remnant of a type Iax supernova SN 1181 hosting a double degenerate merger product WD J005311: Introduction

 The origin of the inner X-ray nebula is uncertain; the XMM image was reported to be consistent with a point source~\citep{Oskinova_et_al_20}.
-Given that the intense wind with $v_\mathrm{w} = 15,000\,\mathrm{km\,s^{-1}}$ is blowing toward the infrared halo expanding at a slower velocity $v_\mathrm{SII} \sim 1,100\,\mathrm{km\,s^{-1}}$, the wind termination shock would be the most likely possibility.
-Recently, \cite{2023arXiv230104809F} reported radially aligned filaments distributing in the dust-rich ring and the infrared halo, which can be due to the energy injection from the wind termination shock.
+Given that the intense wind with $v_\mathrm{w} = 15,000\,\mathrm{km\,s^{-1}}$ is blowing \citep[][]{Lykou2022} toward the infrared halo expanding at a slower velocity $v_\mathrm{SII} \sim 1,100\,\mathrm{km\,s^{-1}}$ \citep[][]{2021ApJ...918L..33R}, the wind termination shock would be the most likely possibility.
 As such, the intense wind can have significant impacts on the structure of \iras~and accordingly on the values of the physical parameters estimated from the observed morphology.
 In addition, the history of the wind mass loss is directly connected to the time evolution and the fate of the merger product WD.
-Thus, it is crucial to construct a dynamical model that cohesively contains the wind, the SN ejecta, the ISM, and intervening multiple shocks (see right part of Figure \ref{fig:model}).
+Thus, it is crucial to construct a dynamical model that cohesively contains the wind, the SN ejecta, the ISM, and intervening multiple shocks

-In this paper, we first analyze the X-ray data on \iras~obtained with XMM-Newton and Chandra to determine the angular size, emission measure, and metal abundance of the X-ray nebulae, taking into account the possible non-collisional ionization equilibrium (non-CIE) effects (Sec. \ref{sec:X-ray}).
-In particular, we newly obtain a constraint on the angular size of the inner X-ray nebula from the Chandra data.
+In this paper, we first analyze the X-ray data on \iras~obtained with XMM-Newton and Chandra to determine the {angular radius}, emission measure, and metal abundance of the X-ray nebulae, taking into account the possible non-collisional ionization equilibrium (non-CIE) effects (Sec. \ref{sec:X-ray}).
+In particular, we newly obtain a constraint on the {angular radius} of the inner X-ray nebula from the Chandra data.
 Next, we construct a dynamical model based on the hypothesis that \iras~is the remnant of SN 1181 (Sec. \ref{sec:model}).
 We consistently solve the dynamics of the inner and outer X-ray nebulae, allowing that the currently observed wind started to blow a finite time after SN 1181.
-We use the dynamical model to constrain the relevant physical parameters of the system, i.e., the SN explosion energy, the SN ejecta mass, the timing of the launch of the wind, from the currently observed multi-wavelength morphology.
-We discuss implications of the results of our dynamical model in Sec. \ref{sec:discussion}.
+We use the dynamical model to constrain the relevant physical parameters of the system, i.e., the {kinetic} energy and mass of the SN ejecta, the timing of the launch of the wind, from the currently observed multi-wavelength morphology.
+We discuss the implications of the results of our dynamical model in Sec. \ref{sec:discussion}.